Fran Bennett was a Senior Research and Teaching Fellow in the Department of Social Policy and Intervention and is now an Associate Fellow.

-Fran Bennett's research focuses on social security policy, gender issues, and poverty and income distribution.
+Her research focuses on social security policy, gender issues, and poverty and income distribution.
 She is also an independent consultant, and has written extensively on social policy issues for the UK government, NGOs and others.
-She is one of the UK independent experts on social inclusion for the European Commission.
+She is currently one of the UK independent experts on social protection and social inclusion for the European Commission.

-- Welfare reform, benefits, social security policy (largely UK)
+- Welfare reform, benefits, social security policy (largely UK), especially universal credit

 - Women and benefits, women and welfare reform, women and social security policy, gender analysis of social security provision (largely UK)

 - Poverty, child poverty, policy/strategy on poverty (largely UK)

 - Resources within the household

 Fran Bennett has extensive media experience, across television, national and local radio, and print.
 Some recent examples listed opposite.